 This will not only spare you discomfort and pain in the future – but money as well.
 A simple filling is far less costly than a root canal, implant, crown, or extraction.

-Mangorei Dental Care accepts cash, eftpos, cheque, Visa, MasterCard, Q Card(upto 12 Months interest free)and Farmers Card.
+Mangorei Dental Care accepts Cash, Eftpos, Visa, MasterCard, Q Card(3 to 12 Months interest free), Zip and Farmers Card.
 Payment is required at each dental visit for the work done that day.
 We always provide a comprehensive estimate on work before we begin.

 We are always willing to talk about the timing of work such that it matches your financial plans.